Flossing

 Brushing

-3) Place the brush against the top of your teeth use a gentle back-and-forth motion to brush.
-After brushing all your teeth be sure to brush your tongue in order to remove odor-producing bacteria.
+Step 3 - Place the brush against the biting surface of the teeth and use a gentle back-and-forth motion.
+Brush the tongue to remove odor-producing bacteria.

 Fluoride